isb-cgc/readthedocs/docs/source/sections/VariantDataInBigQuery.rst

 How To Query The Tables
 =======================

-Using BigQuery the variant tables can used to analyze the data through SQL queries.
+The variant tables can used to queried using SQL.

 .. toctree::
    :maxdepth: 1